Louisa Lytton: Theatre

 Lytton performed in the Peter Pan Pantomime at the Milton Keynes Theatre in 2008, and again at the Deco Theatre, Northampton in 2009.
-Also in 2009, she joined the British Shakespeare Company to tour the UK and Prague, playing Cobweb (a fairy) in A Midsummer Night's Dream, and Hero in Much Ado About Nothing.
+The same year, she joined the British Shakespeare Company to tour the UK and Prague, playing Cobweb (a fairy) in A Midsummer Night's Dream, and Hero in Much Ado About Nothing.
 Her other theatre credits include playing Debs in the Boogie Nights UK tour (Jan – April 2013), Princess Aurora in the pantomime Sleeping Beauty at the Hazlitt Theatre (2017), and Betty Rizzo in a UK tour of the musical Grease (2017–2018).

+In April 2022, Lytton returned to work following her maternity leave, by giving a theatrical performance at Theatre Royal, Windsor, where she was praised by many fans and critics alike.
+In 2023, Lytton played Jenny in 2:22 A Ghost Story.

 Personal life

 When she was younger, Lytton dated singer Aston Merrygold.
-In February 2011, she received a 14-month driving ban and fined £350 after being arrested for drink driving the previous month.
+In February 2011, she received a 14-month driving ban and was fined £350 after being arrested for drink driving the previous month.

 In 2017, Lytton began a relationship with businessman Ben Bhanvra, after the pair met through a mutual friend.
 The pair got engaged on 7 February 2019, on Lytton's 30th birthday.
 In March 2021, the couple announced that their first child is due later in the year.
-Lytton gave birth to a baby girl, Aura Olivia Bhanvra, on 30 August 2021.
-In April 2022, Lytton returned to work following her maternity leave, by giving a theatrical performance at Theatre Royal, Windsor, where she was praised by many fans and critics alike.
+Their daughter was born on 30 August 2021.
 On 9 July 2022, Lytton married Bhanvra in a private ceremony in Italy, attended by ninety guests, including EastEnders co-stars James Bye, Lacey Turner, Mohammed George and Zaraah Abrahams.